Yoast/PHPUnit-Polyfills/README.md

 Why use the PHPUnit Polyfills?
 -------------------------------------------

-This library is set up to allow for creating PHPUnit cross-version compatible tests.

-This library offers a number of polyfills for functionality which was introduced, split up or renamed in PHPUnit.
+This library is set up to allow for creating PHPUnit cross-version compatible tests by offering a number of polyfills for functionality which was introduced, split up or renamed in PHPUnit.

 ### Write your tests for PHPUnit 9.x and run them on PHPUnit 4.8 - 9.x

 The polyfills have been setup to allow tests to be _forward_-compatible.
 What that means is, that your tests can use the assertions supported by the _latest_ PHPUnit version, even when running on older PHPUnit versions.

-This puts the burden of upgrading to use the syntax of newer PHPUnit versions at the point when you want to start running your tests on a newer version.
+This puts the burden of upgrading to use the syntax of newer PHPUnit versions at the point when you want to _start_ running your tests on a newer version.
-By doing so, dropping support for an older PHPUnit version becomes as simple as removing it from the version constraint in your `composer.json` file.
+By doing so, dropping support for an older PHPUnit version becomes as straight-forward as removing it from the version constraint in your `composer.json` file.

 Using this library